darrylwest/geozipdb/README.md

 Here are the options:

 * Clone from [github](https://github.com/darrylwest/geozipdb).
-Type make build and look in the bin folder
+Type `make install-deps build` and look in the bin folder
 * go get github.com/darrywest/geozipdb
 * download from docker repo (coming soon...)